mach3-software/MaCh3/Parameters/README.md

 Elementary objects needed for sampling:
 - ParameterList
   - Read from YAML.
 Knows everything about each systematic parameter: name, error, possibly-correlated prior, restrictions on parameter applicability etc...
-  - Optionally performs basis translation and dimensionality truncation via block diagonal PCA and retains the transformations between the 'Systematic Parameter Basis' and the 'Proposer Parameter Basis' (possibly PCA'd).

 - StepProposer
   - Knows nothing about the meaning of parameters.